brownerd/atom-light-ui/README.md

 # Brownerd UI

-This is a minimal syntax that uses typography instead of coloring.
+This is a minimal syntax that uses typographic weight instead of coloring.

-*- This is a light syntax theme for Atom*

 ## Dependencies